Tank Johnson: Regular season

+Playoffs

 Legal troubles

 In November 2005, Johnson was arrested at the Excalibur nightclub in Chicago for possession of a handgun in his sport utility vehicle.
-Johnson pleaded guilty to a misdemeanor gun charge and was sentenced to 18 months probation and 40 hours of community service.
-On February 12, 2006, Johnson, while still on probation, was charged with aggravated assault and resisting arrest after allegedly verbally threatening a police officer.
-Johnson was leaving the Level Nightclub on Chicago's Rush Street when the police officer was ticketing a limousine driver whom Johnson had hired.
-As Johnson allegedly put up a struggle, he was maced and subdued with the help of other police officers.
+Johnson pleaded guilty to a misdemeanor gun charge.
+He received 18 months probation and was ordered to undergo 40 hours of community service.
+On February 12, 2006, Johnson, while still on probation, was charged with aggravated assault and resisting arrest after verbally threatening a police officer.
 The charges were eventually dropped.

-On December 14, 2006, Lake County police officers searched Johnson's home in Gurnee, Illinois, and allegedly discovered that he possessed six firearms, including two assault rifles.
-According to police reports, some of the guns were loaded and there were children in the house.
+On December 14, Lake County police officers searched Johnson's home in Gurnee, Illinois and discovered that he possessed six firearms, including two assault rifles.
+According to police reports, some of the guns were loaded and there were children inside the house.
 Although Johnson was at football practice during the search, his bodyguard Willie Bernard Posey was arrested from his house for alleged possession of marijuana.
 Johnson was charged with violation to probation and possessing unlicensed weapons.
 Bears coach Lovie Smith deactivated Johnson for the following game against the Tampa Bay Buccaneers based on this incident.

 On December 16, 2006, Johnson's best friend and bodyguard Willie Bernard Posey was killed in a shooting at the Ice Bar in Chicago's River North neighborhood.
 Posey was shot after he was allegedly involved in a fight around midnight.
 Posey was rushed to Northwestern Memorial Hospital, where he was pronounced dead at 1:30 a.m.
 Posey's assailant was not immediately apprehended.
 However, on December 28, Chicago Police apprehended Michael Selvie, Posey's alleged assailant.
 Selvie, a "reputed gang member" has been implicated in over 30 other crimes.
-However, Selvie's defense attorney claimed that Selvie does not possess a firearm or any gang affiliations.
-On February 19, 2010, following a bench trial in the Circuit Court of Cook County, Michael Selvie was convicted of first degree murder.
-Selvie was later sentenced to 55 years in prison.
-His case is currently on appeal.
+On February 19, 2010, Selvie was convicted of first degree murder and sentenced to 55 years in prison.

-On December 22, 2006, Cook County Circuit Judge John J. Moran, Jr. (Skokie courthouse, Second District, Cook County, Illinois) placed Johnson on home confinement, preventing him from driving by himself or leaving the state of Illinois.
+On December 22, Cook County Circuit Judge John J. Moran Jr. (Skokie courthouse, Second District, Cook County, Illinois) placed Johnson on home confinement, preventing him from driving by himself or leaving the state of Illinois.
 On December 30, 2006, Johnson contacted Gurnee Police Department to file harassment charges.
-Local youths left a toilet seat with a harassing message on his doorstep.
-Local news reported that the police did not disclose what the message on the toilet seat said.